Flip Klomp: Club career

 Klomp studied business administration in the Virginia Commonwealth University in the US for a year and a half.
-On 24 January 2023, Klomp signed a two-and-a-half year contract with Volendam.
+On 24 January 2023, Klomp signed a two-and-a-half-year contract with Volendam.

 He made his Eredivisie debut for Volendam on 29 January 2023 in a game against Groningen.

+On 26 January 2024, Klomp was loaned to Koninklijke HFC for the remainder of the 2023–24 season.